-Moreover, the function of (3) "accepting a large number of transient aircraft in contingencies" will also be transferred to Tsuiki Air Base and Nyutabaru Air Base.
-In October 2018, Japan and the United States agreed on developing facilities that would be necessary for relocating the function, and related work such as design of the facilities has been carried out.
+Moreover, the function of (3) "accepting transient aircraft in contingencies" will also be transferred to Tsuiki Air Base and Nyutabaru Air Base.
+In October 2018, Japan and the United States agreed on developing facilities that would be necessary for relocating the function, and related work such as construction of the facilities has been carried out.